pfolus/sql_checkpoint_task/README.md

 First row in CSV file contains column headers

-Let's assume that csv files contains only normal addresses (not work addresses)
+Have in mind that CSV file could contain both home and work addresses.